inno-devops-labs/F23-core-course-labs/app_golang/CI.md

 ## Best Practices for CI golang Workflow:

-1. Code Repository: The CI process is triggered when changes are pushed to the "main" or "lab4" branches or when a pull request is made against the "main" branch.

-2. Workflow Configuration: The CI process is configured using a YAML file.
-The "on" section defines the events that trigger the workflow, and the "jobs" section defines the steps that need to be executed.

-3. Code Checkout: The workflow starts by checking out the code from the repository using the "actions/checkout" action.
+1. Version control: The code is checked out from the repository using the "actions/checkout" action.

-4. Environment Setup: The "actions/setup-go" action sets up the Go programming language environment.

-5. Dependency Management: The "go mod download" command is used to install project dependencies.
+2. Dependency management: The Go dependencies are managed using Go modules.

-6. Security Testing: The Snyk CLI is installed using the "npm install -g snyk" command.
+3. Security testing: The Snyk CLI is installed using the "npm install -g snyk" command.
+The Snyk API is authenticated using the "snyk config set api=${{ secrets.SNYK_TOKEN }}" command.
+The "snyk test" command is used to run security tests on the code and check for vulnerabilities.

-7. Code Linting: The "golangci-lint run" command is used to run a linter on the Go code.
+4. Linting: The "go fmt" command is used to run the linter and ensure code formatting is consistent.

-8. Unit Testing: The "go test" command is executed in the "./../app_golang" directory to run the unit tests for the Go application.
+5. Unit tests: The "go test" command is used to run unit tests on the code.

-9. Vulnerability Fixing: The "snyk wizard" command is used to fix Snyk vulnerabilities across all projects.
+6. Fixing vulnerabilities: The "snyk wizard" command is used to fix any Snyk vulnerabilities found during testing.

-10. Containerization: The Docker Hub login details are stored in secrets.
-The "docker/login-action" action is used to authenticate with Docker Hub.
+7. Docker image building and pushing: The Docker image is built using the "docker/build-push-action" action.